JudeDIY/Manet-based-Chat-System-Relay-and-DC-Motor-Speed-Control-using-Raspberry-Pi/README.md

 start motor, stop motor => To enable and disable the PWM devices at 0 Speed.

+1off,2off,0off => Switch the motors back to 0 Speed.

 f1low,f1mid,f1max => Motor 1 on forward at various speed.

 r1low,r1mid,r1max => Motor 1 on reverse at varoius speed.